HeTM: Transactional Memory for Heterogeneous Systems: The platform

-If the CPU write does not invalidate the read-set of $T^{GPU}$, the corresponding value stored in the CPU write-set log is applied to the GPU's \mem.
+If the CPU write does not invalidate the read-set of $T^\text{GPU}$, the corresponding value stored in the CPU write-set log is applied to the GPU's \mem.
 This is performed non-transactionally, since the GPU is not processing transactions during the validation phase.
-However, since the CPU logs are validated in arbitrary order on the GPU side, in the apply phase it is necessary to verify if the version currently present in the GPU's \mem is not fresher than one that is being applied.
+However, since the CPU logs are validated in arbitrary order on the GPU side, before applying it is necessary to verify if the version currently present in the GPU's \mem is not more recent than one that is being applied.
 To this end, on the GPU, \sys maintains a timestamp array, denoted as $TS$, which has an entry per word of the \mem reserved to store the timestamps of the CPU writes applied during the validation phase.
-During validation, GPU threads consult the $TS$ to determine whether the write being validated reflects a more recent state than the one already present in the \mem, executing the apply phase only if this is the case.
+During validation, GPU threads consult the $TS$ to determine whether the write being validated reflects a more recent state than the one already present in the \mem, applying that log tuple only if this is the case.
 Note that since concurrent GPU threads may be validating writes targeting the same address, the atomicity of the test for freshness and the value application is ensured via a lock implemented using the first bit of the corresponding $TS$ entry.

-\subsubsection{Merge Phase}
+\subsubsection{\textbf{Merge Phase}}

 The merge phase ensures that the replicas of the \mem at the CPU and at the GPU are consistent, before starting the execution phase of the next synchronization round.
 The way in which the states of the CPU and GPU are realigned depends on the outcome of the validation phase.